magic0whi/notebook/contents/cpp-notes/cpp-notes.md

 Entity
 Entity
 ```
-The problem occurs that the second output should be "Cherno".
-When the pointer type is the main class `Entity`, the method `get_name()` uses it's main class' version even it's actually an instance of `Player`, this definitely a problem.
+The problem occurs that the second output should be `"Cherno"`.
+When the pointer type is the main class `Entity`, the method `get_name()` uses its main class' version even it's actually an instance of `Player`, this definitely a problem.

 If you want to override a method you have to mark the method in the base class as `virtual`.
 Correct version:
 ```cpp